 may also apply for the NCSP, but they must submit considerably more documentation regarding

 their preparation and are less assured of qualifying for the credential.
 (NASP)

-Online Department Application is now OPEN for Fall 2023 Admissions.
-We are rolling admissions and review applications at each round until all spaces are filled.
-Applicants are strongly encouraged to apply sooner, rather than later.
-Applicants can apply to ONLY one graduate program in the Department of Educational Psychology.
+We are rolling admissions and review applications and admit students.
+We have Fall semester admissions only with limited spots for admissions each cohort year.
+Applicants are strongly encouraged to apply sooner, rather than later as spaces fill up.
+ONLY SELECTED APPLICANTS WILL BE INTERVIEWED.
+Applicants can apply to ONLY one graduate program (concentration) in the Department of Educational Psychology.